andrewgioia/blog/content/posts/20-07-09-facebook.md

 Avoiding this level of operant conditioning and manufactured emotions is a great reason to get off Facebook and onto a platform that better respects human psychology.

-### Facebook doesn't care at all about our privacy and will sell every bit of data it can mine
+### Facebook doesn't care at all about our privacy and will sell every bit of data it can mine {#privacy}

 Just a handful of public data privacy breaches and investigations are enough to completely sully Facebook's name on user privacy.
 They don't care at all about it, despite the forced formulaic non-apology's that their senior staff routinely make in the days following that quarter's scandal.